xanderwasserman/esp32_p1meter/README.md

 ## Setup
 This setup requires:
-- An esp8266 (Wemos D1 mini has been tested)
+- An ESP32 (DoIT DEVKIT v1 has been tested)
 - Small breadboard
 - A 10k ohm resistor
 - A 4 pin (RJ11) or [6 pin (RJ12) cable](https://www.tinytronics.nl/shop/nl/kabels/adapters/rj12-naar-6-pins-dupont-jumper-adapter).
 Both cables work great, but a 6 pin cable can also power the ESP8266 on most DSMR5+ meters.

 Setting up your Arduino IDE:
-- Ensure you have selected the right board (you might need to install your esp8266board in the Arduino IDE).
+- Ensure you have selected the right board (you might need to install your esp32board in the Arduino IDE).
 - I have tested this on the 80 MHz and 160 MHz CPU frequency mode, pick either one.
 - Using the Tools->Manage Libraries... install `PubSubClient`.
 - In the file `Settings.h` change all values accordingly